WordPress Dashboard Overview

 This section displays the list of your existing WordPress pages.
 With every page, you have an option/link to edit, delete or view that post content.

 Pages – All Pages:

 This section allows you to Add New Pages in WordPress.
 You can enter Title and Content for your page.
-You also have the option to Publish this page for visitors or save it as a draft to publish in future using status menu.
+You also have the option to Publish this page for visitors or save it as a draft to publish in the future using the status menu.

 Pages – Comments:

 WordPress Dashboard Comment Section allows you to view, moderate, delete, or reply to user comments on your post’s content.